-3.7
+3.8

 Names proposed for taxa are "valid names" if they conform to the Rules set out in the Code and they pertain to established taxa.
-Valid names are "accepted names" if they are recorded as approved International Names in the 8th ICTV Report or have subsequently become "accepted names" by an ICTV vote of approval for a taxonomic proposal.
+Valid names are "accepted names" if they are recorded as approved International Names in the most recent ICTV Report or have subsequently become "accepted names" by an ICTV vote of approval for a taxonomic proposal.

-Comment: A valid taxon name is one that has been published, one that is associated with descriptive material, and one that is acceptable in that it conforms to the Rules in the Code.
+Comment: A valid taxon name is one that has been published, one that is associated with descriptive material, and one that conforms to the Rules in the Code.
 Accepted names will be kept in an "Index" by the ICTV.

-3.8
+3.9